pmusau17/rtreach_f1tenth/README.md

 #### Neural Network + Monitor + Safety Controller
 ![safety_node.gif](images/safety_node.gif)

-**Disclaimer**: Our assumption is that you are using linux, since a major part of this effort involves ROS.
+**Disclaimer**: Our assumption is that you are using linux.
+A major part of this effort involves ROS.
 This code was tested on a computer running Ubuntu 16.04.6 LTS.

 ## Intro to rtreach: Let's start with an example.